wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 This behavior should apply to all general-purpose recursive resolvers used on the public Internet.

+# Availability of root zone data

+In order for the {{RFC8806}} mechanism to be effective, a resolver must be able to fetch the contents of the entire root zone.

+This is currently usually performed through AXFR ({{RFC5936}}) and MAY continue doing so.
+Resolvers also MAY allow fetching this information via HTTPS.
+Where possible, HTTPS should be preferred as it allows for compression negotiation as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.

+# Protocol steps

+When bootstrapping a resolvers' {{RFC8806}} mechanism,

+1. The resolver should use one of the following sources to obtain a list of locations where the current root zone may be available from:

+    a.
+Use a locally configured list of sources from which to fetch a copy of the root zone.
+    b.
+Use a list of sources distributed with the resolver software itself.
+    c.
+Download a copy of available sources from the IANA using one the following URLs (TODO: link to format section for this list):
+       - TBD

+2. The resolver MUST select one of the available sources from step 1, and from it retrieve a current copy of the root zone.

+3. If the resolver failed to retrieve the root zone content in step 2, and there are other available sources from available sources from step 1, it SHOULD attempt to retrieve the root zone from that list.
+   If the resolver has exhausted the list of sources, it SHOULD stop attempting to download the root zone and MUST fall back to using regular DNS mechanisms for performing DNS resolutions.
+Upon a failure, but before exhausting the list of available root zone sources, the resolver MAY choose to cease attempting download the root zone and if so it MUST fall back to using regular DNS mechanisms for performing DNS resolutions.

+4. Having successfully downloaded a copy of the root zone, the resolver MUST verify the contents of the root zone using the ZONEMD
+   {{RFC8976}} record contained within it.
+Note that this REQUIRES verification of the ZONEMD record using DNSSEC {{BCP0237}} and the configured root key trust anchor.

+5. The resolver MUST check the sources in step 1 at a regular interval to identify when a new copy of the root zone is available.
+This internal MAY be configurable and SHOULD default to 1 hour.
+When a resolver has detected that a new copy of the root zone is available, the resolver should consider its copy stale and MUST start at step 1 to obtain a new zone.
+Resolvers MAY check multiple sources to ensure one source has not fallen significantly behind in its copy of the root zone.
+Resolvers MUST have an upper limit beyond which if a new copy is not available it will revert to using regular DNS queries to the root zone instead of continuing to use the previously downloaded copy.
+This upper limit stale value MAY be configurable and SHOULD default to 1 day.

 # Operational Considerations

-In order for the {{RFC8806}} mechanism to be effective, a resolver must be able to fetch and redistribute the records from the entire root zone.
-This is currently usually performed through AXFR ({{RFC5936}}).
-In order for AXFR to work, the resolver must be able to use TCP (which is already required by {{RFC7766}}).

-Resolvers MAY allow fetching this information via HTTPS.
-Where possible, HTTPS should be preferred as it will allow for compression as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.

 /* ED (WH): I don't think we can get away without describing how/where to pull this information from at some point.
 The ICANN https servers are one source,